What is women’s preventive care?

 Reproductive and Sexual Health

-Beginning at the age of 21, women should be getting a Pap smear every three years.
-A Pap smear, or a Pap test, is a medical exam performed by a doctor.
+Beginning at the age of 21, women should be getting a cervical cancer screening test.
+The type of test and frequency of the test depends on your age and other risk factors.
+A Pap smear, or a Pap test, is a medical test performed by a doctor.
 This is usually part of a pelvic exam during a well-woman visit.

 The American Academy of Family Physicians (AAFP) does not recommend Pap smears for women under age 21.
 Women 21 to 29 years of age should have a Pap smear every 3 years.
-Women 30 to 65 years of age should have a Pap smear every 5 years with HPV testing, or every 3 years if screening with a Pap smear alone.
+Women 30 to 65 years of age should have a Pap smear every 5 years with HPV testing, or every 3 years if screening with a Pap smear alone, or every 5 years if screening with HPV testing alone.
 By age 65, women who have had adequate screening and are not at high risk for cervical cancer do not need Pap smears.

 Depending on your age and risk of infection, your doctor should also perform STI tests during your well-woman exam.
 If you are age 25 or younger and sexually active, you should be screened by a doctor on a regular basis.
 Older women should be tested when they have new or multiple sexual partners.